1647 Menelaus: Orbit and classification

 It orbits the Sun at a distance of 5.1–5.3 AU once every 11 years and 11 months (4,347 days; semi-major axis of 5.21 AU).
-Its orbit has an eccentricity of 0.02 and an inclination of 6° with respect to the ecliptic.
+Its orbit has an eccentricity of 0.02 and an inclination of 6° concerning the ecliptic.
 Menelaus was first imaged at Palomar in November 1951.
-This precovery extends the body's observation arc by more than 5 years prior to its official discovery observation.
+This precovery extends the body's observation arc by more than 5 years before its official discovery observation.

 Menelaus cluster

 In 1993, Andrea Milani suggested that Menelaus might be the parent body of an asteroid family based on a modified HCM-analysis.
-The finding was also mentioned by David Jewitt in 2004, who noted that the Menelaus family is the largest proposed dynamical family to exist among the Jupiter trojans, despite having only 8 members.
+The finding was also mentioned by David Jewitt in 2004, who noted that the Menelaus family is the largest proposed dynamic family to exist among the Jupiter trojans, despite having only eight members.

-In 2008, Fernando Roig and Ricardo Gil-Hutton described this particular aggregation of Jupiter trojans as the "Menelaus clan", which, similar to the Flora family in the inner asteroid belt, is composed of several families (or subfamilies).
-In this publication, the Menelaus clan encompasses a dozen clusters, if the separation criteria used in the HCM analysis are sufficiently relaxed.
+In 2008, Fernando Roig and Ricardo Gil-Hutton described this particular aggregation of Jupiter trojans as the "Menelaus clan," which, similar to the Flora family in the inner asteroid belt, is composed of several families (or subfamilies).
+In this publication, the Menelaus clan encompasses a dozen clusters if the separation criteria used in the HCM analysis are sufficiently relaxed.
 The principal bodies of these proposed family-like clusters include: 1647 Menelaus, 3548 Eurybates, 1749 Telamon, 12973 Melanthios, 13062 Podarkes, 5436 Eumelos, 2148 Epeios, 4007 Euryalos, 4138 Kalchas, 3063 Makhaon and others.

-With the exception of the Eurybates family, which was studies in more detail by Jakub Rozehnal and Miroslav Brož in 2011 (also see 3548 Eurybates), all other proposed families with their principal bodies in the Menelaus clan, including Menelaus itself, are tentative and not listed neither on the Asteroids—Dynamic Site (Milani and Knežević), nor included in the robust HCM-analysis by Nesvorný (also see Asteroid family).
+Except for the Eurybates family, which was studied in more detail by Jakub Rozehnal and Miroslav Brož in 2011 (also see 3548 Eurybates), all other proposed families with their principal bodies in the Menelaus clan, including Menelaus itself, are tentative and not listed neither on the Asteroids—Dynamic Site (Milani and Knežević) nor included in the robust HCM-analysis by Nesvorný (also see Asteroid family).
 Instead, these bodies are considered non-family asteroids of the Jovian background population.